CERT-Polska/n6/docs/src/install_and_conf/step_by_step/system.md

 sudo /usr/sbin/a2enmod wsgi
 ```

-...so the command's output is expected to be:
+The command's output is (therefore) expected to be:

 ```
 Module wsgi already enabled
 ```

-Now, restart the `apache2` service to activate the newly enabled modules:
+Now, restart the `apache2` service, activating the newly enabled modules:

 ```bash
 sudo service apache2 restart